eclipse/xtext/CONTRIBUTING.md

 It is possible to assign issues to a milestone before they are fixed, which can be useful for planning.
 However, make sure someone will actually work on that issue when you do that!

-The list of issues assigned to a milestone will give a nice overview of new features and fixed bugs after a release has been done, facilitating the creation of release notes and helping users to know when a fix will be available.
+The list of issues assigned to a milestone gives a nice overview of new features and fixed bugs after a release has been done, facilitating the creation of release notes and communicating to users when a fix will be available.

 ### Issue Labels